dgendill/dassets/README.md

-# dassets
+## dassets

-Projects that are deployed across different channels often require one-off assets for each channel.
-For example, the same game could be deployed on a website, on Android, or as a Facebook app.
-As the number of channels increases, it becomes difficult to remember which project assets are meant to be copied to which channel.
-This command line is intended to help organize these files and determine if any are missing.
+Projects deployed across multiple channels often require one-off assets for each channel.
+For example, game could be distributed on a website, on Android, or as a Facebook app.
+As the number of distribution channels increases, it becomes difficult to remember which project assets are meant to be copied to which channel.
+This command line is intended to help organize files and determine if any are missing.

 * [Project Goals](#project-goals)
 * [Install](#install)
 * [project-assets.yml](#project-assets-yml)
 * [Command Line Referrence](#command-line-reference)

-# Project Goals
+## Project Goals

-1. Define a configuration file for listing project assets and grouping them by name.
+1. Define a configuration file for listing project assets and grouping them by channel name.

 2. Provide a command line interface that will answer these questions.

-  - What assets are required by a certain channel? dassets --in [channel name] --in [channel name]
+  * What assets are required by a channel?
+    `dassets --in [channel name] --in [channel name]`

-  - Do all of the assets exist?
-Where some files renamed or deleted? dassets --in [channel name] --missing
+  * Do all of the assets exist?
+Where some files renamed or deleted?
+    `dassets --in [channel name] --missing`
 3. Enable installation via a global npm package.

 ## Install

 `npm install -g dassets`

-You can also checkout the repo and then run 'npm install -g' in the project root.
+You can also checkout the repo and then run `npm install -g` in the project root.

 ## project-assets.yml